Bahmani–Vijayanagar War (1443): Assassination attempt on Deva Raya

 Sometime after the aforementioned events, a significant incident occurred in Vijayanagara.
-A brother of the king, driven by jealousy and perhaps harboring ambitions for the kingship, devised a plot to assassinate him.
+A brother of the king, driven by jealousy and perhaps harbouring ambitions for the kingship, devised a plot to assassinate him.
 Under the guise of hosting guests for the inauguration of his new house, he invited key state officials who were loyal to the king.
 As each guest arrived, they were discreetly dispatched by specially appointed assassins.
 Subsequently, the brother hurried to the palace and confronted the king, unleashing multiple violent blows upon him with a dagger.
 Believing Deva Raya to be dead, the assailant then proceeded to the palace portico and declared himself as the new king before the gathered crowd.
 The king, though severely wounded, was not dead and soon arrived at the scene.
 Upon presenting himself to his people, they apprehended the assassin and executed him.
 Following this, Deva Raya exacted vengeance on all those who had supported the murderer in this treacherous conspiracy.
 He ordered their capture and subjected them, along with their families, to gruesome tortures before putting them to death.

-Viewing the situation as an opportunity, Alauddin decided to invade Vijayanagara as the promised seven lakhs of Tankas (Vijayanagara currency) were not paid by Deva Raya.
+Viewing the situation as an opportunity, Alauddin decided to invade Vijayanagara as the promised seven lakhs of Tankas were not paid by Deva Raya.
 Deva Raya's refusal to pay the tribute led to the renewal of war between the two parties.